 The reasons for influenza vaccine hesitancy among students have not been sufficiently researched.
-Documented barriers include vaccine inaccessibility, perceived lack of necessity, low motivation to vaccinate, and lack of knowledge about the vaccine (Logan et al., 2018).
-Casting doubt on vaccine efficacy and beliefs that the vaccine may have dangerous side effects reinforces the perception of contracting influenza due to the vaccine (Berg & Wicker, 2021).
-A large public university study in the United States showed a higher rate of vaccine acceptance among students with a history of childhood vaccinations.
+Documented barriers include vaccine inaccessibility, a perceived lack of necessity, low motivation to vaccinate, and a lack of knowledge about the vaccine (Logan et al., 2018).
+Casting doubt on vaccine efficacy and beliefs that the vaccine may have dangerous side effects reinforces the perception that it is possible to contract influenza from the vaccine (Berg & Wicker, 2021).
+A large public university study in the United States detected a higher rate of vaccine acceptance among students with a history of childhood vaccinations.
 Additionally, when unvaccinated students learned how the influenza vaccine protects healthy young individuals, most expressed increased willingness to get vaccinated (Ryan et al., 2019).

 While vaccine hesitancy has been extensively researched in the general adult population, young adults have not been a strategic focus of vaccination encouragement and public health communication.
-The motivation for students to receive the influenza vaccine is challenging (Cornally et al., 2013; NFID, 2017).
-Generally, students perceive themselves as healthy and at low risk of illness, although the influenza virus spreads rapidly in areas near campuses.
-However, low seasonal influenza vaccination rates among students are a global phenomenon (Lee et al., 2018).
+Motivating students to receive the influenza vaccine is challenging (Cornally et al., 2013; NFID, 2017).
+Generally, students perceive themselves as healthy and at low risk of illness, even though the influenza virus spreads rapidly in areas near campuses.
+In fact, low seasonal influenza vaccination rates among students are a global phenomenon (Lee et al., 2018).
 Students with influenza immunity also play an essential role in protecting their peers, family members, high-risk population groups, and others in the community.
 Therefore, increasing vaccination rates among students in universities will help enhance overall coverage and contribute to achieving herd immunity against seasonal influenza (Plans-Rubió, 2012).

-Students represent an interesting group for investigating vaccine hesitancy, as they are considered educated, broad-minded, and understand the perceived threat to humans from infectious diseases.
-Students constitute a special category of the young population and are considered open-minded individuals capable of responding quickly to public health issues (Harrison et al., 2020).
-Therefore, understanding the factors of vaccine hesitancy among them could yield a tailored plan to increase influenza vaccination rates.
-Hence, the research aim is to examine whether there is a correlation between influenza vaccination history, knowledge, attitudes towards influenza vaccination, and influenza vaccine hesitancy among students.
+Students represent an interesting group for research focused on investigating vaccine hesitancy, as they are considered educated, broad-minded, and aware of the perceived threat to humans from infectious diseases, constituting a special category of the young population who are open-minded and capable of responding quickly to public health issues (Harrison et al., 2020).
+Therefore, understanding the factors that contribute to vaccine hesitancy among students may enable the development of a tailored plan to increase influenza vaccination rates.
+As such, this study aimed to determine whether there are correlations between influenza vaccination history, knowledge, attitudes towards influenza vaccination, and influenza vaccine hesitancy among students.

 2. Materials and Methods